Why Are People Binge-Watching Pimple Popping Videos?

-Dr. Sandra Lee’s soft voice puts her patient at ease, almost like a lullaby.
-She reaches for her comedone extractor, a metal tool used to dislodge blackheads.
-As she maneuvers the tool over a small black bump, a yellow-ish substance spews to the surface like lava.
+Dr. Sandra Lee's soft voice puts her patient at ease, almost like a lullaby.
+She reaches for her comedone extractor, a metal skincare tool used for blackhead extraction and whitehead removal.
+With a camera as close-up as possible, she maneuvers the tool over a small black bump and a yellowish substance spews to the surface like lava.

-Dr. Lee, a board-certified dermatologist, has achieved internet stardom by popping thousands of pimples, blackheads, cysts, and other fluid-filled sacs on every crevice of the human body.
-Her YouTube subscriber count is climbing towards 6 million, not to mention her 3.5 million Instagram followers.
+Dr. Lee, a board-certified dermatologist, has achieved internet stardom by popping thousands of blemishes, blackheads, cysts, and other fluid-filled sacs on every crevice of the human body via YouTube videos.
+Her subscriber count is climbing towards 6 million, not to mention her 3.5 million Instagram followers.
 Social media superstar Chrissy Teigen even begged Dr. Pimple Popper for help with a stubborn chin zit.